holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/04_turing_article/lesson_plan.md

 In this class, students discuss the Turing paper and relate it to the previous lessons on "search space exploration" and "intelligence".
-Students should come in prepared to discuss the article and the EQ's provided the night before.
-Prior to the discussion starting, students will be given a few minutes to journal and prepare for the discussion.
+Students should come prepared to discuss the article and the EQ's provided the night before.
+Prior to the discussion, students will be given a few minutes to journal and prepare.
 Then, the discussion will happen with the teacher grading the overall flow.
 Finally, there will be a debrief (since it's the first discussion of the year) and reflection.

+> Note: If it's your first time running a discussion like this, it's worth talking to an English teacher to get some hints.

 ### Setup

 - `common_docs/discussion_rubric.pdf` printed out
     - https://docs.google.com/document/d/1mMe37rZ7aaS4JuJQlMzTyrxczeBsSBhAXMMPuYuxO4A
-- `Requirements for Python Development` loaded on Schoology
+- `Requirements for Python Development Worksheet` loaded on Schoology
     - https://docs.google.com/document/d/1rIdk_vk-tgh7_RPmZKn8qJc9L8iSBRDWfoNWK-HW5TA

 ### Actual Lesson

 - Review
     - Search space
-    - Turing Test
+    - Turing test
     - This class is both technical and philosophical
 - Today going to have a discussion based on last night's reading
     - Going to be a lot of discussions in the class, so lets go over expectations